typed-ember/ember-cli-typescript/tests/dummy/app/templates/docs/ember-data/models.md

 }
 ```

-**Very important:** Even more than with decorators in general, you should be careful when deciding whether to mark a property as optional `?` or definitely present `!`: Ember Data will default to leaving a property empty if it is not supplied by the API or by a developer when creating it.
+**Very important:** Even more than with decorators in general, you should be careful when deciding whether to mark a property as optional `?` or definitely present (no annotation): Ember Data will default to leaving a property empty if it is not supplied by the API or by a developer when creating it.
+That is: the *default* for Ember corresponds to an optional field on the model.

 The *safest* type you can write for an Ember Data model, therefore, leaves every property optional: this is how models *actually* behave.
-If you choose to mark properties as definitely present, you should take care to guarantee that this is a guarantee your API upholds, and that ever time you create a record from within the app, *you* uphold those guarantees.
+If you choose to mark properties as definitely present by leaving off the `?`, you should take care to guarantee that this is a guarantee your API upholds, and that ever time you create a record from within the app, *you* uphold those guarantees.

 One way to make this safer is to supply a default value using the `defaultValue` on the options hash for the attribute: